 The Sacroiliac Joint (SI Joint) is located in the pelvis; it links the iliac bones (pelvis) to the sacrum (lowest part of the spine above the tailbone).
 It is an essential component for shock absorption to prevent impact forces during walking from reaching the spine.

 What causes Sacroiliac (SI) Joint Pain?

 Like any other bone and joint in the body, the large bones of the pelvis and the SI joint can become damaged either through injury or normal wear and tear.
 The joint can become disrupted or its support ligaments can become loose.
-Potential causes of SI joint pain include degenerative disease, history of trauma, pregnancy/ childbirth, and other unknown reasons.
+Potential causes of SI joint pain include degenerative disease, history of trauma, and other unknown reasons.
 Symptoms may be immediately obvious (acute) or over time (chronic).
 When this happens, people can feel problems in their upper leg(s), buttocks and sometimes even higher on the spine.
 This is especially true with sitting, lifting, running, walking, or even sleeping on the involved side.
-In all of these cases, the symptoms can be felt anywhere from the upper leg to the lower spine.
+In all of these cases, the symptoms can be felt anywhere from the lower leg to the lower spine.

 The SI joint is a real yet underappreciated pain generator in an estimated 15% to 25% of patients with axial low back pain.1

 Who is most at risk for Sacroiliac (SI) Joint Problems?

 There are several groups of patients where sacroiliac (SI) joint problems are more likely:

 - Significant trauma causing a disruption of the SI joint that may result in acute or chronic pain in the SI joint.